Logarithmic Riemann-Hilbert correspondences for rigid varieties: Introduction

-In Section \ref{sec-decompletion}, we generalize the \emph{formalism of decompletion} developed in \cite[\aSec 5]{Kedlaya/Liu:2016-RPH-2}, in order to treat the general Kummer towers.
-In Section \ref{sec-decompletion-results}, we introduce the notions of \emph{decompletion systems} and \emph{decompleting pairs} in general, and show that every stably decompleting pair is a decompletion system.
-In Section \ref{sec-decompletion-examples}, we present several important examples of decompletion systems, which will play crucial roles later in Section \ref{logRH} \Pth{in the proof of coherence and in the calculation of residues}.
-This section can be read largely independent of the rest of the paper.

-In Section \ref{logRH}, we establish the geometric and arithmetic versions of \emph{log $p$-adic Riemann--Hilbert correspondences}, as well as the \emph{log $p$-adic Simpson correspondence}, as explained above.
-In Section \ref{sec-logRH-thm}, we state the main results, which are more detailed versions of Theorems \ref{T: intrologRH} and \ref{intro:geom RH} above.
-The proofs are given in the remainder of this section.
-In Section \ref{coherence}, we first show that we obtain \emph{coherent sheaves} in the various constructions.
-The underlying ideas are similar to those in \cite{Liu/Zhu:2017-rrhpl}, but we need the more general decompleting results in Section \ref{sec-decompletion}.
-In Section \ref{calculationofresidues}, we calculate the \emph{eigenvalues of residues} of the connections along the boundary.
-This is the technical heart of this paper, and also relies crucially on Section \ref{sec-decompletion}.
-In Section \ref{sec-mor}, we show that our correspondences are compatible with pullbacks and certain very special case of pushforwards, by using our results on residues and the previously known compatibilities in \cite{Scholze:2013-phtra} and \cite{Liu/Zhu:2017-rrhpl}.
-In Section \ref{sec-comp-coh}, we prove the comparison assertions in our main theorems, by combining the primitive comparison theorem for Kummer \'etale $\bF_p$-local systems in Theorem \ref{thm-prim-comp} \Ref{see also \cite[\aSec 4]{Diao:2018-flas}} with other results of this paper.
+In Section \ref{sec-log-RH}, we establish the geometric and arithmetic versions of \emph{log $p$-adic Riemann--Hilbert correspondences}, as well as the \emph{log $p$-adic Simpson correspondence}, as explained above.
+We introduce some general terminologies for filtered vector bundles with log connections \Qtn{relative to $\BdR$} in Section \ref{sec-log-conn-BdR}, and state the main results in Section \ref{sec-log-RH-thm}, which are more detailed versions of Theorems \ref{thm-intro-log-RH} and \ref{thm-intro-log-RH-geom}.
+The proofs are given in the following subsections.
+In Section \ref{sec-coh}, we show that we obtain \emph{coherent sheaves} in the various constructions.
+In Section \ref{sec-calc-res}, we calculate the \emph{eigenvalues of residues} of the connections along the boundary.
+This is the technical heart of this paper.
+In particular, it justifies the local freeness of the above coherent sheaves.
+In Section \ref{sec-mor}, we show that our correspondences are compatible with certain pullbacks and pushforwards, by using our results on residues and the known compatibilities in \cite{Scholze:2013-phtra} and \cite{Liu/Zhu:2017-rrhpl}.
+In Section \ref{sec-comp-coh}, we establish the comparisons of cohomology in our main theorems.
+In Section \ref{sec-comp-nearby}, we show that the formation of quasi-unipotent nearby cycles \Pth{in the rigid analytic setting, as introduced in \cite[\aSec \logadicdefnearby]{Diao/Lan/Liu/Zhu:lasfr}} is compatible with the log Riemann--Hilbert functors.